captainminh1999/record-deduplication/README.md

 python -m src.model
 ```

-This assumes that `features.csv` (from the previous step) and `labels.csv` (if available) are present in the `data/outputs` directory.
-The script will load the features, load labels if provided, train the `LogisticRegression` model, and then produce scores for all pairs.
-If you have no `labels.csv`, the logistic regression may either not run or will default to some behavior (depending on if the code was extended to handle no labels).
-In practice, if no labels are available, you might skip directly to using similarity thresholds or use unsupervised techniques; however, in this pipeline, providing at least some labels will greatly improve accuracy.
+This assumes that `features.csv` (from the previous step) and `labels.csv` are present in the `data/outputs` directory.
+The script will load the features, read the labels, train the `LogisticRegression` model, and then produce scores for all pairs. **If `labels.csv` is missing, the script will print a message explaining that model training requires labeled data and exit with an error.** In practice, providing at least some labels greatly improves accuracy.

 **Output:** After running, you should see: